 If you are in a rush and have no idea what to prepare for starters, grab these three ingredients and roll away.
 It takes very little time and effort and you can come up with some presentable and sumptuous rolls.
 I guess gorgonzola has a peculiarity that some tiptoe around whether to eat it or not.
 Blue cheese, wherever it comes from, is always delicious.

 04 April 2011

 This is a very easy & quick dish that never fails to impress my family, even myself.
 It's one of my favorites.
-The more classic Sicilian dish that uses Marsala wine is scaloppine di vitello al Marsala, fine thin slices of veal cooked in Marsala wine.
+The more classic Sicilian dish that uses Marsala wine is scaloppine di vitello al Marsala which are fine thin slices of veal cooked in Marsala wine.
 This one on the other hand are smaller pieces of chicken (the white meat) cooked in freshly squeezed lemon juice and Marsala with a bit of capers.
 It's absolutely something that you should try!

 Being a family day, I usually prepare something more special than usual on Sundays if ever we are home but if I have an incurable Sunday attack of laziness, I just rely on what is lying around the kitchen.
 The supermarkets close in the middle of the day while all the other shops are closed so I do my shopping in the cupboards, refrigerator & freezer.
 After scanning my refrigerator, I was able to take out some leftover boiled rice, cherry tomatoes & a sliced pomegranate.
 I can already see an insalata di riso (rice salad) taking shape.
 Rummaging in my cupboard, I got the other main ingredient, canned tuna.
 I also got a can of corn kernels & a bottle of palm heart or palmito.